Dridge/fantasy-award-assistant/README.md

-# Fantas yLeague Manager Award Assistant
+# Fantasy League Manager Award Assistant
 Lets make fantasy premier league more fun, for those in private leagues with group chats find out who your Manager of the Month is easily and consistently.